Pheasant Rump Nakota First Nation

-The Pheasant Rump Nakota First Nation (Šiyónidè oyáde) is a First Nation in the Canadian province of Saskatchewan, who reside on the Pheasant Rump Nakota 68 reserve near Kisbey.
+The Pheasant Rump Nakota First Nation (Šiyónidè oyáde) is a First Nation in the Canadian province of Saskatchewan, who reside on the Pheasant Rump 68 Indian reserve near Kisbey.
 This band government contains three nations, which are Nakoda.
+The main community on the reserve lands is Warmley.

 Signatories to Treaty 4 in 1876, the First Nation's reserve was established in 1881.

-The main community on the reserve lands is Warmley.